qdrant/go-client/CONTRIBUTING.md

 Remove lines starting from comments like `// CollectionsServer is the server API for Collections service.` until the end of the file.
 [Here’s an example commit](https://github.com/qdrant/go-client/commit/6d04e31bb2acccf54f964a634df8930533642892).

-4. Implement new Qdrant methods in [`points.go`](https://github.com/qdrant/go-client/blob/master/qdrant/points.go), [`collections.go`](https://github.com/qdrant/go-client/blob/master/qdrant/collections.go), or [`qdrant.go`](https://github.com/qdrant/go-client/blob/master/qdrant/qdrant.go) as needed.
+4. Implement new Qdrant methods in [`points.go`](https://github.com/qdrant/go-client/blob/master/qdrant/points.go), [`collections.go`](https://github.com/qdrant/go-client/blob/master/qdrant/collections.go), or [`qdrant.go`](https://github.com/qdrant/go-client/blob/master/qdrant/qdrant.go) as needed and associated tests in [`qdrant_test/`](https://github.com/qdrant/go-client/tree/master/qdrant_test).

+Since the API reference is published at https://pkg.go.dev/github.com/qdrant/go-client, the docstrings have to be appropriate.

-5. If there are any new `oneOf` properties in the proto definitions, add helper constructors in [`oneof_factory.go`](https://github.com/qdrant/go-client/blob/master/qdrant/oneof_factory.go) following the existing patterns.
+5. If there are any new `oneOf` properties in the proto definitions, add helper constructors to [`oneof_factory.go`](https://github.com/qdrant/go-client/blob/master/qdrant/oneof_factory.go) following the existing patterns.

+6. Run the linter, formatter and tests as per the instructions above.

-6. Submit your pull request and get those approvals.
+7. Submit your pull request and get those approvals.

 ### Releasing a New Version